-- Tahini: Tahini is pretty easy to find in most grocery stores now (usually by the rest of the nut/seed butters or in the Ethnic foods section of your grocery store).
+- Tahini: Tahini is pretty easy to find in most grocery stores now (usually by the rest of the nut/seed butters or in the international or specialty food sections of your grocery store).
 If you cannot find tahini or you are out, you can also use almond butter, sunflower seeds butter, or cashew butter.

 - Dijon mustard: This helps to emulsify the dressing (make it thick and creamy) but can be omitted if you don’t have it on hand.
 I would recommend adding more salt ½ tsp to the dressing to compensate for this since the mustard is a bit salty.

 Riced Broccoli Salad with Cranberries and Walnuts$4 Recipe/$2 Serving

 - Start by ricing the broccoli using the food processor or a hand grater.
 If using a food processor, cut broccoli into 1-2 inch pieces (including the stem) and process on high 30 seconds – 1 minute in food processor until it resembles rice.
 You will likely have to do this in batches.

 - Add the riced broccoli to a large bowl, add microwave 5 minutes or sauté over medium heat 5-6 minutes.

 - While the broccoli is cooking, chop the walnuts and cut the pepper into small bite size pieces.

 - Make the dressing by combining the tahini, dijon mustard, apple cider vinegar and salt in a bowl.
 Once combined, pour in the water, this helps to keep the dressing smooth.